DevOpsPlayground/Hands-on-with-Hashicorp-Vault/readme.md

 > :exclamation: depending on the auth method used it refers to how you are login diffrently.
 As we are using userpass I will be talking about user, but could be replces with role if talking about a diffrent auth method

 Vault uses policies to let user do things.
-Before we create a user let create the policy that will let it read the rabbitMQ login details
+Before we create a user let create the policy that will let it read the rabbitMQ login details.
+This will create a policy called `rabbitmq` that has access to read the `rabbitmq/creds/chat` path

 ``` bash
 curl --request PUT http://127.0.0.1:8200/v1/sys/policies/acl/rabbitmq \